 Transitioning from your birth country to a foreign land can be a journey of its own and at times challenging.
 Menel Raach, was born and raised in Tunisia, a poor country ruled under dictatorship.
 During her last year in high school, the revolutionary war began in Tunisia, talking about human rights or politics had been forbidden, and the economic system wasn’t strong at the time.
 Despite living in such difficult situations, Raach considered herself fortunate and privileged to have lived in a good neighborhood and obtain an education.
 Her beliefs and values are simple, yet passionate as she states, “I don’t like injustice.
 I don’t care about politics, but I care about justice”.
 Raach had decided to pursue her career in journalism, thanks to her curiosity and being socially active, then later she pursued her true interest by earning her master’s in film making.
 With all her achievements in Tunisia, Menel was living her best life, yet knew she had more to pursue, deciding to leave Tunisia and come to California in order to strengthen her English and obtain a further education.

-This is Pam’s second semester at Laney College and her first as a staff writer for The Citizen.
+This is Pamela Rudd’s third semester at Laney College and her second as a staff writer for The Citizen.
 Pam was born in San Francisco and grew up in Contra Costa County when cattle roamed the hills and life had yet to cross from rural to suburban.
-She attended college directly after high school and received a doctorate from the University of Nevada Reno in psychology.
-Pam has witnessed the aftermath of the Vietnam war, the AIDS crisis and the birth of Silicon Valley and is always amazed by the resiliency of the human spirit.
-She is excited to be back in school and learning, and happy to contribute to the diverse group at The Citizen.
-Journalism was her path not taken.
+She attended college directly after high school and received a doctorate from the University of Nevada, Reno in psychology.
+As a Bay Area native she witnessed the the Vietnam War, the Free Speech and Black Panther movements, the AIDS crisis, and the birth of Silicon Valley.
+Pamela is always amazed by the resiliency of the human spirit and the repetitiveness of history.
+She is excited to be back in school and to be part of The Citizen’s newsroom.
+For Pam, journalism was the path not taken..

 Tayler Shaw is 19 and was raised in Oakland, originally born in Pleasanton.
 Currently enrolled in Laney College, she wants to major and achieve in Journalism.
 Her interests have always been reading and writing, which she takes very seriously and finds joy in.
 She loves to write out stories and be very creative, journalism is very much new to her so she’s hopeful that she’ll make it in this field.
 Tayler is very outgoing and intelligent but can be very shy and quiet.
 It takes time for her to adjust to new things and new people.
 She loves pictures and is a super goofball when you get to know her.
 She is very proud of who she is and who she’s becoming as she tries to be a light for those she interacts with.
 Tayler loves everything and everyone, is grateful for her family and friends and tries to smile even on her worst days.

-Rashee Taneja was born in Berkeley, CA and is currently a resident of San Leandro, CA. A Social Science Major, Rashee hopes to use her skills to help people heal.
-Her goal is to one day be a doctor or surgeon, but is undecided as to what she will specialize in.
-Rashee has a fond interest in writing and is thinking about minoring in Journalism.
-Rashee believes that writing is magical and although she struggled with it in grade school, she has blossomed in college.
-When she is not watching videos of surgeries, Rashee enjoys activism.
-She lends a voice to people that have grown up in similar circumstances to her own.
+Rashee Taneja was born in Berkeley, CA, and is currently a resident of San Leandro, CA. She graduated from San Leandro High and is a Social Science Major.
+Though she says she’s not the most outstanding in her science classes she plans to pursue a career in the medical field.
+Rashee has a fond interest in writing and wants to pursue Journalism on the side.
+She believes that writing words stand out more than speaking them, and although she struggled with it in grade school, she has expanded her skills in college.
+She grew up in harsh circumstances and having those experiences in life has lead her to speak out on social issues in society and follow the route of activism.
 Despite adversity, Rashee has kept her passion strong.
 She uses that passion to fuel her desires for a better life.
 She pays it forward by advocating for others and inspiring them to reach for higher goals.

 Emiliano Villa is a multimedia journalist seeped in Oakland culture.
 A lifelong Oakland resident, he grew up with a love for reading.
 In high school, he found local organization YR Media (formerly Youth Radio).
 Through his internship with YR, Villa discovered his love of journalism.
 He has continued to write for YR Media and has also been published in NPR and the New York Times.
 His story on economic inequality within families for Here & Now, a public radio collaboration between NPR and WBUR Boston, won an Emerging Youth Voice award in 2017.
 Villa loves all things media and voraciously consumes pop-culture, race-related, and queer media, while also keeping up with politics.
 He is pursuing a dual-career as a drag-queen journalist and aspires to one day run his own magazine.
 Villa performs as Poison Oakland at drag venues and parties across the Bay Area.
 When not performing or writing, he enjoys listening to music and working out.